loganarmack/LarmackAI/README.md

 - A word game — you can play it using the !start command
 - Automated message reactions based off a complex sentiment analysis function
 - Pre-programmed responses to a vast set of triggers
+- A music bot that allows you to play songs in voice channels